alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 10. How to send HttpWebRequest with Client Certificates?
 11. How to secure you web application?
 12. How works ASP.NET Core Blazor JavaScript interop?
+13. How to preveny SQL injection in EF?

 Web API